thomaspernet/Financial_dependency_pollution/01_data_preprocessing/02_transform_tables/00_asif_financial_ratio.md

 - `DatabaseName`: Name of the database
 - `table_name`: Name of the table
 - `group`: variables name to group to count the duplicates
-- `primary_key`: Variable name to perform the grouping -> Only one variable for now
+- `keys`: Variable name to perform the grouping -> Only one variable for now, Variable name to perform the secondary grouping -> Only one variable for now
-- `secondary_key`: Variable name to perform the secondary grouping -> Only one variable for now
+    - format: 'A,B'
 - `proba`: Chi-square analysis probabilitity
 - `y_var`: Continuous target variables